polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Focus on continue reading and implementing project Map my world robot deploys RTAB-Map on the simulated robot to create 2D and 3D Maps on a predefined environment.
 * Today's interesting finding in Robotic Software Engineer Nanodegree program classroom https://s3-us-west-1.amazonaws.com/udacity-drlnd/bookdraft2018.pdf , https://github.com/udacity/rl-cheatsheet/blob/master/cheatsheet.pdf, and happily reading https://en.wikipedia.org/wiki/Bag-of-words_model_in_computer_vision.
 * Implemented, playing and reading https://www.kaggle.com/hsinwenchang/exercise-random-forests, https://www.kaggle.com/hsinwenchang/exercise-data-leakage.

+#### Halwai Aftab Hasan

+* Start day with my mini project and start executing task which is given by @Bearbear .
+* Working on Reference section in my project or Creating a Simple Graph in Android Studio with GraphView for my project. https://www.youtube.com/watch?v=zbTvJZX0UDk&feature=youtu.be
+* Many more surpirse for Porject showcase including this mini project.
+* Create and Organize Virtual Meetup for Developer Circle from Facebook Mumbai as a Facilator with @Sunny Dsouza, I start with introduction then move to Style transfer in real Application and we discussed on faceapp use Style transfer.
+![][image66]